NucleusPowered/site-v1/docs/index.md

 There are extensive topics on how to use and configure Nucleus to each server's liking.
 [You might find that reading the Nucleus FAQs is a good first step!](faqs.html)

+**Note: these docs are for 1.1.x: 1.2.x documentation will appear shortly after Nucleus 1.2 is released.**

 ## Installation and Configuration

 * [Installing and Configuring Nucleus](configuration/)